SAB42005/motionSensor/README.md

 -Stable internet connection is required to function properly

 -Currently unavailable in order to improve security regarding sending alerts through the email address.
-Use the compiled version instead
+Use the compiled version located in dist instead